2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 **Discord thus presents itself as an alternative** to creating a Telegram super-group, as it allows **the creation of specific text and voice channels**; and, most importantly, its users can mute any channel that does not interest them.

-Obviously, besides Telegram and Twitter, this requires even more time in management; especially during its setup and launch.
+Obviously, in addition to Telegram and Twitter, this requires even more time in management, especially during setup and launch.

 To make things easier for you, **we share a [pre-made, duplicable and editable Discord server](https://discord.com/template/bDY4eXXJk2C8) that you can customize as you wish**: